Amal Hijazi: 2006–2008: Baya al Ward and Keef el Amar

 After an absence that lasted for more than two years, Hijazi released her fourth, studio album, Baya al Ward in 2006.
-The album generated extremely negative reviews due to its bold lyrical content and unusual artwork.
-Hijazi had returned with an extremely sophisticated look that generally attracted negative publicity and controversies where she appeared with short, pixie blond hair and clothes that "promoted homosexuality and lesbianism" according to critics.
+The album generated negative reviews due to its bold lyrical content and unusual artwork.
+Hijazi had returned with a look that generated controversy when she appeared with short hair and clothes that "promoted homosexuality and lesbianism" according to critics.

-The music video of Baya al Ward heavily criticized and caused huge controversies that Hijazi was promoting homosexuality.
-Hijazi denied the allegations, however critics argued that the T-shirt she was wearing in the music video had several symbols imprinted on it which belonged to a garment manufacturer, specialising in clothing for homosexuals.
-At a press conference she held in Dubai to announce the launch of her album, Hijazi clarified that she did not know what the symbols on the shirt meant or that she never thought to find out when she chose to wear it.
-Critics argued that Hijazi had gone to extremes and cut her hair shorter than that of an ordinary woman.
-The video was accused of being unorthodox because Hijazi cuts her hair off and drowns herself at the end out of depression over the man who left her.
-Despite the heavy controversy behind the video, the album Baya al Ward managed to sell in huge numbers all around the Middle East and beyond and generated two hit singles.
+A shirt Hijazi wore in the music video for the song Baya al Ward led to accusations that Hijazi was promoting homosexuality.
+Hijazi denied the allegations, clarifying she did not know what the symbols on the shirt meant.
+In the video, Hijazi cuts her hair off and drowns herself at the end out of depression over the man who left her.

-In 2007, Hijazi released a new single, "Nefsy Tefhamny" which was a traditional and modern Khaleeji song that brought a new style to the singer.
+In 2007, Hijazi released a new single, "Nefsy Tefhamny" which was a traditional and modern Khaleeji song.
 In 2008, Hijazi's released her fifth album Keef el Amar, which includes the single "Nefsy Tefhamny".

-"Ahla Mafe el Ayyam" was the first single from Keek el Amar.

 2009–2017: Waylak Min Allah and Fen el Dameer

 The album's second single "Albi Nadak" was released in 2009, a year later.
 Hijazi has stated that she has dedicated the song to motherhood and appears in the clip as a pregnant woman, the video was directed by Salem al Turk.
-The video reached No. 4 on the Rotana Top 10.

 Amal Hijazi came out with the new album Waylak Min Allah, with a single from it released with the same title.
 The single has reached No. 1 in Lebanon and the story line of the video related to her husband betraying her love and also the country.
 The words mainly deal with his betrayal of her love and the time they spent together in the past, and reminiscence about time lost.
 At the end of 2011, Amal filmed a new video clip for her song "Ba'ayounak Za'al" followed by another video clip for the song "Be a'melni" early on 2012.